 The plate is made of steel, and the lock body is steel.
 When we tried this one out, it was easy to install and easy to use.
 This model comes in an old bronze finish and is a very good and steady lock for bedrooms, bathrooms and all internal doors.
 Also, take note that round knobs need to be dry when turned.
 Otherwise, you might find your grip slipping.

 This is Prime Line’s modern satin nickel model.
 The key used is a lever-lock key, similar to the ones used for many years before the development of the pin tumbler model.
-This lock is solid and can be assembled in any 1-3/8″ and 1-3/4″ interior doors, just like the best door access control system.
+This lock is solid and can be assembled in any 1-3/8″ and 1-3/4″ interior doors.

 The whole unit is made of steel with a satin nickel finish.
 When we tried this one out, it was easy to install and easy to use.
 The lever lock key is a good system for indoor locks.
 All in all, a very good and steady lock for bedrooms, bathrooms and all internal door.